pqvst/hello/_posts/2021-07-26-self-hosted-analytics-with-umami-and-traefik.md

 ### 5) Filtering IPs

 Another useful feature is that you can ignore data from specific IP addresses.
-For example, if you visit your own websites/applications frequently and want to exclude that traffic you could filter your home IP address.
+For example, if you visit your own websites/applications frequently and want to exclude that traffic you could filter your home/office IP address.

 [https://umami.is/docs/environment-variables](https://umami.is/docs/environment-variables)

 ### 6) User/role management

-User/role management is a little odd.
+User/role management is a little "quirky".
 You can add multiple users to your Umami server.
 However, every user has it's own set of websites, which cannot be shared between users.
 Also, only one user can be admin.
 So, for giving multiple team members access, sharing the login credentials seems like the best option.

 ### 7) GDPR compliant and cookie-less